World Revolutions & World Literature

 What do you suggest for annual and college entrance testing?

 The PFHC recommends the Classical Learning Test.
 Woodcock-Johnson Testing to comply with state Annual testing laws if it is required in your state.
 For Information about PSAT (usually in 9th grade) and SAT/ACT (usually in 10th-12th grades) visit collegeboard.com for info and testing locations.
 With that said, there is a new standardized test that many colleges are now accepting in place of the SAT and ACT, which aligns with our values and course of study more than the ACT and SAT.
 It is called the Classic Learning Test (CLT).
-You can read more about it on its website, Classic Learning Test, and see which colleges are currently accepting it and how to prepare for it.
+You can read more about it on its website, Classic Learning Test, and see which colleges accept it and how to prepare for it.

 What supplies will my 9th-12th Grade student need for PFHC?